-The door never opened, but a man mysteriously appeared beside us a few minutes later and asked us if we would be interested in looking at their work.
+The door never opened, but a man mysteriously appeared beside us a few minutes later.
+He asked us if we would be interested in looking at their work.
 We followed him into the house across the street.
-The house belonged to Khatri Ghafoor Bhai and his brood – the only family practicing the little-known art of rogan painting.
+The house belonged to Khatri Ghafoor Bhai and his brood.
+This is the only family practicing the little-known art of rogan painting.

-The master painter grabbed us chairs and while he sat down on the floor to demonstrate his art.
+The master painter grabbed us chairs.
+He sat down on the floor to demonstrate his art.
 He educated us about this 300-year-old art form while he worked.
 It had nothing to do with metal work.

 The word rogan is derived from the Persian word for oil based.
 The paints are prepared in advance by heating castor oil for days, continuously stirring it, till it reaches flash point.
 It is then mixed with appropriate amounts of natural dyes as it cools, and it thickens into a sticky elastic residue.
 The paints are stored in water so they don’t dry out and harden.